-- Static DNS 1-3: The Domain Name System (DNS) is how the Internet translates domain or website names into Internet addresses or URLs.
+Static DNS 1-3: The Domain Name Server (DNS) is how the Internet translates domain or website names into Internet addresses or URLs.
 Your ISP will provide you with at least one DNS Server IP Address.
-If you wish to utilize another, enter that IP Address in one of these fields.
+If you wish to utilize another DNS, enter that IP Address in one of these fields.
 You can enter up to three DNS Server IP Addresses here.
-The Router will utilize these for quicker access to functioning DNS servers. - WINS: The Windows Internet Naming Service (WINS) manages each PC's interaction with the Internet.
+The Router will utilize these for quicker access to functioning DNS servers.

+WINS: The Windows Internet Naming Service (WINS) manages each PC's interaction with the Internet.
 If you use a WINS server, enter that server's IP Address here.
-Otherwise, leave this blank. - Currently Assigned: Click the DHCP Clients Table button to see a list of PCs assigned IP addresses by the Router.
-For each PC, the list shows the client hostname, MAC address, IP address, and the amount of DHCP client lease time left.
-Click the Refresh button to display the most current information. - \ Click Apply to save your settings.
+Otherwise, leave this field blank.

+Currently Assigned: Click the DHCP Clients Table button to see a list of PCs assigned IP addresses by the Router.
+For each PC, the list shows the Computer Name, MAC address, IP address, and the amount of DHCP client lease time left.
+Click the Refresh button to display the most current information.